Rita-cyber/YouTube_ETL_Pipeline_AWS/README.md

 1 -utilising AWS CLI commands to upload data from a local computer to an S3 bucket while striving to maintain file organisation.
 The JSON and CSV files each have their own folder. local_S3_cli_commands.sh

-2 - Data from raw bucket JSON and CSV files will be crawled and stored in a separate database using AWS Glue Catalog..
-3 - If JSON-formatted data causes issues, you should develop a Python function using AWS Lambda to clean them up and convert them to parquet format. lambda_function.py
+2 - If JSON-formatted data causes issues, you should develop a Python function using AWS Lambda to clean them up and convert them to parquet format.
+3-Data from raw bucket JSON will be crawled from the cleaned Json dataset in S3 ,the json was cleaned using AWS Lambda and stored in a separate database using AWS Glue Catalog(crawler).

+lambda_function.py

 4 -The result was saved in a new database in Athena, and this Lambda function now has a trigger that will execute each time fresh data is added to the S3 bucket.